-THE Franklin Repository talked very glibly of the murder of Jacob Crouse. necessary severity upon the course of turn out to the election, or were disfran-shall have for several years to come. vote as in 1864.
-Forty thousand, at least John P. Reed, jr. Will that paper do chised by Abolition boards.
-Had these New books are being introduced, and would have been our majority!
-We can't justice to Mr. Reed by informing its votes been polled, our majority in the gets such as are exactly suited to his readers that eleven witnesses swore in State, would have been 40,000.
+THE Franklin Repository talked very glibly of the murder of Jacob Crouse, some time ago, commenting with un- Democrats who voted last fall, did not most favorable time to do this, that we necessary severity upon the course of turn out to the election, or were disfran-shall have for several years to come.
+John P. Reed, jr. Will that paper do chised by Abolition boards.
+Had these New books are being introduced, and justice to Mr. Reed by informing its votes been polled, our majority in the gets such as are exactly suited to his readers that eleven witnesses swore in State, would have been 40,000.
 Hence, age and capacity.
-Of the new readers striking him (Reed) with a large stone, full vote. and being about to strike him again with TAX on breadstuffs is the last wrin- Of the Grammars, few require more the jury decided that there was neither of the people.
-The Assessors of Inter-should be introduced, only where there Crouse?
-The Repository might likewise fying all manufacturers of flour, that do justice to the christian virtues of its 63 cents tax will be assessed upon ev- will need the Intellectual and the Comfriend Cessna, by saying that the coun- ery barrel of this necessary of life they mon-School, but far the greater number sel for Mr. Reed offered to prove (but produce.
-Who pays this tax?
-The will do better to study the Primary were prevented by the ruling of the consumer, of course.
-If things keep Mental and the Primary Written.
-Court) that Crouse declared that John on at this rate, how are poor people to Cessna had assured him that he could earn their bread? kill the Reeds with impunity.
+Of the new readers open Court that Crouse attacked Reed, let Democrats organize in such manner introduced, very few, indeed, require whilst the latter was retreating from him, striking him (Reed) with a large stone, full vote.
+Cessna had assured him that he could earn their bread?